-Bloat in Dogs: Causes, Symptoms, First Aid
+Bloat in Dogs: Causes, Symptoms, and First Aid

-Bloat, in dogs, is a dangerous condition where minutes really count.
+Bloat in dogs is a dangerous condition where minutes really count.
 Owners suspecting bloat in their dogs should rush their dog to the closest animal emergency center.

-As scary as bloat is, there is some good news: by understanding potential causes of bloat, owners may be able to prevent it from occurring in some cases, and by recognizing the symptoms, owners will be able to take their dog to the vet immediately, without wasting any precious minutes.
+As scary as bloat is, there is some good news: by understanding potential causes of bloat, owners may be able to prevent it from occurring in some cases, and by recognizing the symptoms, owners will be able to take their dog to the vet immediately, without wasting precious minutes.

 Symptoms of Bloat in Dogs

-- A painful distended abdomen full of gas
+- A painful, distended abdomen full of gas

 - Retching: frequent, unproductive attempts to vomit